Charles Howard, 17th Earl of Suffolk

-Charles John Howard, 17th Earl of Suffolk, 10th Earl of Berkshire (7 November 1805 – 14 August 1876), styled Viscount Andover between 1820 and 1851, was a British peer and Whig politician.
+Charles John Howard, 17th Earl of Suffolk, 10th Earl of Berkshire (7 November 1804 – 14 August 1876), styled Viscount Andover between 1820 and 1851, was a British peer and Whig politician from the Howard family.

 Background

-Suffolk was the son of Thomas Howard, 16th Earl of Suffolk, and the Hon.
+Suffolk was born at Charlton Park, Wiltshire, the eldest son of Thomas Howard, 16th Earl of Suffolk, and the Hon.
 Elizabeth Jane, daughter of James Dutton, 1st Baron Sherborne.
-He was the brother of Henry Thomas Howard and James Howard.
+He was the brother of Hon.
+Henry Thomas Howard and Hon.
+James Howard.

-Political career
+Career

 Suffolk was returned to Parliament for Malmesbury in 1832, a seat he held until 1841.
-In 1851 he succeeded his father as seventeenth Earl of Suffolk and entered the House of Lords.
+In 1851, he succeeded his father in the united earldoms of Suffolk and Berkshire and entered the House of Lords.

-Family
+He was a magistrate and deputy lieutenant for Wiltshire, and was captain in the Wiltshire Yeomanry.

+Marriage and issue

 Lord Suffolk married his kinswoman Isabella Catherine, daughter of Lord Henry Thomas Howard-Molyneux-Howard (brother of Bernard Howard, 12th Duke of Norfolk), in 1829.
 They had seven children: